-In the second blog post of this series, we talked about the dynamic nature of the Cloud Desktop Fabric™ – we saw how it effectively transforms Cloud VDI into a global elastic utility, connecting users to high-performance desktops anywhere in the world.
-Cloud VDI makes it simple to provision virtual desktops for users globally, and achieve all the business agility benefits that go with that.
-If you missed the first blog in the series, where we define what The Global Desktop Fabric architecture for Cloud VDI is, have a look when you have a chance.
+In the second blog post of this series, we talked about the dynamic nature of the Cloud Desktop Fabric™ – we saw how it effectively transforms Cloud Desktops into a global elastic utility, connecting users to high-performance desktops anywhere in the world.
+The Workspot Cloud Desktop platform makes it simple to provision virtual desktops for users globally, and achieve all the business agility benefits that go with that.
+If you missed the first blog in the series, where we define what The global Cloud Desktop Fabric architecture for Cloud Desktops is, have a look when you have a chance.
 It’s a real eye-opener for IT leaders about what is possible today.

 The Virtual Desktop “Dial Tone”